censusreporter/nicar20-advanced-census-python/README.md

 In this workshop, we'll work through the multi-step process of aggregating data from the US Census American Community Survey (ACS) to locally important geographies: specifically, [Chicago community areas](https://en.wikipedia.org/wiki/Community_areas_in_Chicago).

+The workshop is designed as a Jupyter Notebook to support self-paced learning and future reference.
+To begin, you'll need to set up a Python environment using either [Poetry](https://python-poetry.org/) or `pip install -r requirements.txt`.
+If you really don't know what any of that means, you may not be ready for this workshop, because it's more about showing how to do things without a lot of explaining.

 ## Python Census libraries you can use: